solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-49.md

 [Refer to video from Krista King: PART 2 OF THE FUNDAMENTAL THEOREM OF CALCULUS!](https://www.youtube.com/watch?v=T-J7SkiE39Y&list=PLJ8OrXpbC-BMObozItpbiZ8f2pjf3qS9M&index=16)

+We got different strategies for different boundaries situation:
+- A variable and a number.
+- A function and a number.
+- Two functions.

 Here is formulas for different **boundaries** of integration:

 ![image](https://user-images.githubusercontent.com/14041622/41088861-1e53d35c-6a73-11e8-846a-a35dbaa888f5.png)